New Testament Faculty

 Dr. Novakovic focuses her research on the Gospels of Matthew and John, early Jewish and Christian hermeneutics, early Christology, the Dead Sea Scrolls and other Jewish writings from the Second Temple period; and resurrection belief in Judaism and Christianity.

-Acting Director of Graduate Studies, Professor and Macon Chair in Religion
+Professor and Macon Chair in Religion

 Dr. Parsons' expertise includes the New Testament Gospels and Acts, ancient rhetoric, and literary criticism.